dwhswenson/hyperblazer-net/about.md

   at the [Universiteit van Amsterdam][uva].
 * During the fall of 2015, I was a visiting post-doc at [Memorial Sloan Kettering Cancer Center][mskcc], in New York.
-* Since October 2018, I am a post-doc in the [Centre Blaise Pascal](http://www.cbp.ens-lyon.fr) at the [École Normale Supérieure de Lyon](http://www.ens-lyon.fr/)
+* From 2018-2021, I was a post-doc in the [Centre Blaise Pascal](http://www.cbp.ens-lyon.fr) at the [École Normale Supérieure de Lyon](http://www.ens-lyon.fr/)
+* Since January 2022, I am a Senior Software Scientist at the [Open Molecular Software Foundation](https://omsf.io), working as the Infrastructure Lead for [Open Free Energy](https://openfree.energy).
+Work is 100% remote, and I've chosen to live in Chicago.

 If none of that fits the David Swenson you know, then it's probably not me.